tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 On 2 June, President Trump signed an [executive order](https://www.dlapiper.com/en-mx/insights/publications/2026/06/promoting-advanced-ai-innovation-and-security-executive-order-top-points) establishing a voluntary framework for assessing the cybersecurity capabilities of frontier models.
 A classified NSA benchmarking process would designate high-capability models as "covered frontier models".
-Developers were invited to grant the federal government thirty days of pre-release access, narrowed from ninety days in an earlier draft after industry lobbying.
+Developers were invited to grant the federal government thirty days of pre-release access.
 The order was explicit that it authorised no new mandatory licensing, preclearance, or permitting requirements.
 Participation remained optional.

-On 12 June, the same administration issued an [export control directive](https://tass.com/economy/2145945) ordering Anthropic to suspend all access to Fable 5 and Mythos 5 for any foreign national, anywhere in the world, including Anthropic's own foreign employees.
+On 12 June, the same administration issued an [export control directive](https://fortune.com/2026/06/13/anthropic-disables-fable-mythos-export-controls-national-security-threat/) ordering
+Anthropic to suspend all access to Fable 5 and Mythos 5 for any foreign national, anywhere in the world, including Anthropic's own non-citizen employees.
+Because nationality could not be filtered in real time across cloud platforms, Anthropic [disabled both models](https://www.aljazeera.com/news/2026/6/13/us-orders-anthropic-to-disable-ai-models-for-all-foreign-nationals) for everyone.
 The stated trigger was the discovery of a method for bypassing the models' safety guardrails.
 Anthropic complied, while noting that a narrow potential jailbreak did not, in its view, justify recalling models deployed to hundreds of millions of people; applying that standard industry-wide, the company warned, would essentially halt all new model deployments.

 The gap between the two is the point.
 The executive order declined to impose mandatory controls on the grounds that doing so would constrain innovation.
 The export directive imposed mandatory controls ten days later on national security